-If you’re in a hurry and just want to know our top choices, here they are:
+If you’re in a hurry and just want to find the Best Milled Putters in 2021, here’s what we recommend:

-- Best Blade: Scotty Cameron Special Select Newport 2
+- Best Blade Putter: Scotty Cameron Special Select Newport 2

-- Most Affordable: Cleveland Huntington Beach Soft 4
+- Most Affordable: Cleveland Huntington Beach Soft Premier 11

 There are 2 types of putters, those with milled faces and those with inserts.
 In the past, traditional wisdom said that inserts provided a softer feel while milled putters were firmer but got the ball rolling more quickly.